 People in their 50s who are nearing retirement have a lot on their plates.
 Between mortgages, adult-age kids and other responsibilities, it can be hard to prioritize everything.

-However, it's never too late to prepare yourself for those golden years.
+If you’re reading this article, then you’re already on the right track.
+Most professionals will agree, it’s never too late to prepare yourself for those golden years.

-Geber86 / Getty Images 1.
-Create a Budget — Now
+2. Create a Budget — Now

 Look at your spending to figure out where your money is going and if you need to start budgeting so you’ll have enough savings for retirement.